 Day 4.
 Visit the great Franciscan church of Sta.
 Maria Gloriosa dei Frari with outstanding artworks including Titian's Assumption.
 The Venetian State Archives are the repository of a millennium of history, stored on some 60km of shelving (special arrangement).
-The afternoon is dedicated to Venice's confraternities: the Scuola Grande dei Carmini with paintings by Tiepolo and the Scuola Grande di S. Rocco, with compelling paintings by Tintoretto.
+See also the Scuola Grande dei Carmini one of Venice's confraternities with paintings by Tiepolo.
+There is some free time in the afternoon.